pyh1998/MiloMusic/Report.md

 Dennis wants to get the most popular song in the playlist and see the comments

 1. He accesses the MiloMusic application and goes to the music page
-2. He clicks the Rate button and sees the top 1 song
+2. He clicks the Rate button and see the top 1 song
 3. He chooses the "Perfect" written by Ed Sheeran and goes to the comments page

 Mia wants to search the "blues" style and rate greater than "4.2" songs